appbaseio/reactivesearch/content/docs/hosting/byoc/index.md

 ![](https://i.imgur.com/PDs8DK0.png)

-> **Note:** We highly recommend using the cluster with [TLS security](https://en.wikipedia.org/wiki/Transport_Layer_Security) enabled, as Arc is intended to be used as a frontend for ElasticSearch.
+> **Note:** We highly recommend using the cluster with [TLS security](https://en.wikipedia.org/wiki/Transport_Layer_Security) enabled, as Arc is intended to be used as a frontend for Elasticsearch.

 #### **Adding TLS Certificate**